 On top of that, with the drastic changes brought about by the pandemic, if you are one of the smart companies that are fully utilizing the remote training and meeting capabilities enabled by technology, here is how you can further improve your content and format to accommodate your diverse workforce.

-This week, we will tackle the question: “What do SDH subtitles mean?”
-Time to grab yourself a brew and settle in for our ultimate guide to SDH subtitles.
+Time to grab yourself a coffee and settle in for our ultimate guide to SDH subtitles.

 The text typically runs along the bottom of the video screen.
-SDH subtitles will always display dialogue, usually indicating the different speakers’ names, as well as describing any other aural content or sounds.
+SDH subtitles will always display dialog, usually indicating the different speakers’ names, as well as describing any other aural content or sounds.

-What is the difference between SDH and CC?
+What is the Difference Between SDH Subtitles and Closed Captions?

 CC, or Closed Captions, are subtitles that can be turned on and off.
-They tend to be offered in multiple languages, and usually only translate the dialogue.
+They tend to be offered in multiple languages, and usually only translate the dialog.

 Need an example?
 Just imagine the iconic 1975 film Jaws.